NETWAYS/ansible-collection-elasticstack/docs/role-logstash.md

 Requirements
 ------------

-* community.general collection
+* `community.general` collection
-* cryptography >= 2.5
-* passlib if you do not disable password hashing for logstash user.
+* `passlib` Python library if you do not disable password hashing for logstash user.
+It should be installed with pip on the Ansible controller.

 You need to have the Elastic Repos configured on your system.
 You can use our [role](./role-repos.md)